Faith-5000/Faith/README.md

 - Fast-tracked the product development to have the MVP ready within 3 months

 10. SlingShott (IOS/Android App & WebApp)
-- Built the SAAS MVP in 3 weeks
+- Built the [SAAS MVP] (https://business.slingshott.co) in 3 weeks
+  - You can check it out here: https://business.slingshott.co
+  - LogIn with the following credentials (Username = demoaccount@slingshott.co ; Password = demoaccount)
 - AI integration with bubble and openAI
 - Team development, product growth, and market expansion